 - Grades 3-5 – 11:30 a.m. to 1:00 p.m.

 All equipment will be at the gym ready for use.
 Team shirts and schedules will be handed out the first day.
 For more information, please contact Don Bugbee at email@example.com.

-Lyme Town Hall and the Lyme Transfer Station will be closed Monday, November 12, in observance of Veterans Day.
+Lyme Town Hall and the Transfer Station will be closed Monday, Jan.
+21, in observance of Martin Luther King Jr. Day.

 The Lyme Public Library will host a special afternoon event called “Creatures of the Night” – featuring live animals from the Dennison Pequotsepos Nature Center – on Saturday, Jan.
 19, at 2:00 p.m.
 The event is free and open to all.
 Please call to register at 860-434-2272.
 For the full details, go here.

 The Lyme Forest Block Conservation Project is hosting a free event on Wednesday, Jan.
 16, at 7:00 p.m., with wildlife biologist Jenny Dickson.
 Dickson will discuss the economic and ecological benefits of birds and other wildlife in the Lyme Forest Block.
 The event will be held in the Community Room of the Phoebe Griffin Noyes Library at 2 Library Lane in Old Lyme.
 For more information, click here.

 The Planning & Zoning Commission will meet Monday, Jan.
 14, at 7:30 p.m., at Lyme Town Hall.
 To view the agenda, click here.

 Professor David Post of Yale University will be making a presentation at the Wednesday, Jan.
 9, meeting of the Rogers Lake Authority.
 Post and his research associates have been studying Rogers Lake for more than 15 years and will discuss the impact that alewives (a species of herring found in the lake) have on water quality and bass fishing.
 For more information, click here.